Peter Kopteff

-Peter Kopteff (born 10 April 1979) is a Finnish former footballer who played in the position of left winger.
+Peter Kopteff (born 10 April 1979) is a Finnish former professional footballer who played as a left winger.

 Club career

-Kopteff was born in Helsinki and began his career with HJK Helsinki and Jazz Pori before moving to Norway with Viking.
+Kopteff was born in Helsinki and began his career with HJK Helsinki and Jazz Pori in Finnish Veikkausliiga, and appeared in five UEFA Champions League group stage matches during HJK's 1998 campaign.
 He spent four years at Stavanger making over 100 Tippeligaen appearances.
 Whilst at Viking he scored one of the goals as they famously defeated Chelsea in the UEFA Cup in 2002.
 He joined English club Stoke City in December 2005.
 Kopteff failed to make any impact at Stoke making nine appearances in 2005–06 and was released at the end of the season.
 He then joined Dutch side FC Utrecht where he spent two years and on 31 August 2008 Kopteff signed a short-term contract to play for Aalesund for the remainder of the 2008 season.
 The contract was later extended for the 2009 season at the end of which he decided to retire.